 After undertaking an internship with a UK renewable trade association, she took on an operational role at a European energy company.

 “I gained great insights starting my working life at an operations and maintenance base for a UK wind farm, supporting the site manager and streamlining contracts.”

 She spent a further couple of years in London, assessing the environmental impact of the company’s wind farm assets.
 In 2018, she moved to a more policy-focussed role working for the organisation responsible for managing the Scottish Crown Estate, working with assets from rural land to the seabed.
 There, she got a taste for natural capital projects, using nature-based solutions to reduce carbon emissions.

-Over the years, Hannah kept an eye on the GIG, and admired the way it was driving climate change goals by promoting green infrastructure.
+Over the years, Hannah kept an eye on Macquarie's green investment activity, and admired the way it was driving climate change goals by promoting green infrastructure.

-While Hannah has worked on offshore wind projects across the globe, she has also grown her knowledge in new infrastructure assets including GIG’s investment in the Hydrogen Chemistry Company (HyCC).
+While Hannah has worked on offshore wind projects across the globe, she has also grown her knowledge in new infrastructure assets including the Hydrogen Chemistry Company (HyCC).
 HyCC uses water electrolysis to produce green hydrogen in the Netherlands, to help decarbonise large industries, including fuel and steel production.